 Applying to the LL.M.
 Program

-To apply for the LL.M. program, please print out the directions.
-The application process
+To apply for the LL.M. program, an applicant should submit the following:

 Information about cost of the program is found at Tuition and Living Expenses.